 Tensions run high at Modesto’s council meeting as Straight Pride organizers go on defense

-The city Friday denied organizers’ request to reserve Graceada Park’s Mancini Bowl for their Aug.
-24 rally, citing concerns over safety, that the rally is not compatible with other events in the park, and because organizers’ liability insurance has been voided.
+The two tried to reserve Mancini Bowl, the amphitheater in Graceada Park, for the rally, but the city denied their request Aug.
+9, citing concerns over safety, that the rally is not compatible with other events in the park, and because the organizers’ liability insurance had been voided.

 According to its website, the coalition is protecting traditional gender roles, Christianity, heterosexuality, Western Civilization, and the contributions of whites to Western Civilization from the malevolence of the homosexual movement.